KoyoteScience/BayesianLinearRegressor/README.md

 * Using Linear Algebra Identities (which doesn't scale with the number of training rows)
 * Using the statsmodels library (as a ground truth, and which also doesn't scale with the number of training rows)
 * Using the Bandito API (online/incremental learning/updating)
-* Using the BayesianLinearRegressor (online/incremtal learning/updating)
+* Using the included BayesianLinearRegressor module (online/incremtal learning/updating)

 At Koyote Science, LLC, we use an even more stringent set of integration tests to ensure the accuracy and efficiency of Bandito.